-- 1. Earn a grade of "C" in both BIOL 150 and 151 - 2.
+- 1. Earn a grade of C+ in both BIOL 150 and 151 - 2.
 Earn a grade of "C+ in each nursing course - 3.
-In addition to the grade of C+ in each nursing course a student must: - Pass the Med-Math test for each course with the required grade. - Earn a Satisfactory grade in clinical on the Clinical Performance Measurement Tool. - Complete identified Lab skill competencies by the identified deadline date. - Complete the examinations required for each nursing course.
+Earn a grade of C- in Bio 285 - 4.
+In addition to the grade of C+ in each nursing course a student must: - Pass the Med-Math test for each course with the required grade. - Earn a Satisfactory grade in clinical on the Clinical Evaluation Tool. - Complete identified Lab skill competencies by the identified deadline date. - Complete the examinations required for each nursing course.